February 23, 2020, LAX Business lounge, California

 The young Jewish woman shows no fear, she stood still as the flames roared near her, and noticed General Stroop in the street below.
 "I ask you no mercy" she shouted at him. "but remember, punishment will not escape you either!"

-When the flames were about tot swallow her she clutched the baby and with a horrible shriek, jumped to the pavement.
+When the flames were about to swallow her, she clutched the baby and with a horrible shriek, jumped to the pavement.
 (Uprising in the Warsaw Ghetto, Ber Mark, 1975, translated from the Polish)

 Many women acted as couriers and weapons smugglers, in particular those who had an "Aryan" look.
 These women were invaluable to the struggle for survival and resistance.
 One such heroine was Tosia Altman.
 Tosia came from a Hasidic family in Wloclawek, Poland.
 She had an opportunity to escape but chose to become a courier and smuggler for the Jewish resistance.
 She volunteered to enter the Warsaw Ghetto and with her blonde hair and her fluency in Polish was able to pass herself off as Polish gentile.
 Altman found that despite the warnings and proof, the Jews of Warsaw refused to accept that they were about to be exterminated.
 She faced many challenges but never gave up.
 She became the liaison to the Armia Ludowa (Peoples army, Polish) and was able to smuggle grenades, explosives and weapons.
 She died of her wounds at the age of 23, May 1943.

 Today we are proud of our many female Krav Maga instructors who are devoted to helping others stay safe.
 We have women teaching women; there are many women in the religious community who will not train with men.
-We have female instructors, modest wives, mothers, and single, who devote themselves to these women so that they can train in the own comfort zone without compromising their religious beliefs.
+We have female instructors; modest wives, mothers, and singles, who devote themselves to these women so that they can train in the own comfort zone without compromising their religious beliefs.
+I look at them and I feel the link back to those heroic Jewish women of the past, who left their comfort zone, who abandoned fear, who sacrificed for their people as a mother sacrifices for her children.
+This is a great and holy legacy.
+Our task, all over the world, is a great and holy task.
+Never take it lightly.
+Glory.